wigahluk/cats-by-example/README.md

 Regardless of what patterns we choose, the idea is pretty simple: many problems have similar solutions and some solutions have been proven better than others.
 Actually, common algorithms as _BFS_ for graphs and trees, _binary search_ for ordered collections and so on are also patterns, although they are probably less glamorous as buzzwords.

 There is another bag of patterns: Maths.
-Particularly, that area of Maths that some people consider the Math of Maths: Category Theory.
+Particularly, that area of Maths that some people consider the _Math of Maths_: _Category Theory_.
 But before we continue, let’s talk a bit more about patterns in general.

 Patterns are context dependent, that is, some of them are pretty clever and useful in one language or problem domain while trivial or irrelevant in others, for example, the _Command_ pattern from the famous Design Patterns book only makes sense if you are in a language were anonymous functions don’t exist, using a specialized object to represent a closure in Scala, Haskell or JS is not even pedantic, it’s silly.